JaredForchheimer/Hack-Coms/README.md

 ## Overview
 UniHear is a multilingual and ASL (American Sign Language) translator designed to make global news accessible to everyone, regardless of language or hearing ability.
 It converts YouTube videos and online articles into ASL video translations, multilingual text summaries, and audio summaries in various languages.
-The platform is envisioned as a community-driven hub for inclusive, local, and global news sharing, powered by Gemini for profanity filtering to ensure safe, respectful content.
+The platform is envisioned as a community driven hub for inclusive, local, and global news sharing, powered by Gemini for profanity filtering to ensure safe, respectful content.

 ---